SG75/FrontendMentor/Order_summary_component/README.md

 ### What I learned

-- learnt how css property for position , absolute and relative works.
+- learnt how css property for position, absolute and relative works.

 ### Useful resources